Updated Feb. 24, 2025

 Frequently Asked Questions About Protein and Menopause

-How Much Protein Perimenopause?
+How Much Protein in Perimenopause?

 Yes, your protein needs increase during menopause due to hormonal changes that affect muscle maintenance and bone density.